ktorio/ktor-plugin-registry/README.md

 1. **Publish your project to Maven.**
    - Use the gradle [maven publish plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) to publish to [Maven Central](https://central.sonatype.org/) or some other public Maven repository.
-   - We read from repositories listed in [Repositories.kt](buildSrc/src/main/kotlin/io/ktor/plugins/registry/Repositories.kt).
-   - If you'd like to include another Maven repository for your plugin, include an update to Repositories.kt in your pull request in step 2.
-It should have public read access.
+   - If you'd like to reference another repository, this can be referenced from the plugin manifest in Step 3.
      <br /><br />

 2. **Fork and clone this repository.**<br /><br />